-Apple’s iOS 11 update is only a few weeks old, but the company’s already pushed out five new versions.
-Three upgrades, iOS 11.0.1, iOS 11.0.2, and iOS 11.0.3, were maintenance releases aimed at fixing issues on the iPad and iPhone.
-The company’s iOS 11.1 update was a milestone update with a mix of new features, security patches, and bug fixes.
+Apple’s pushed out nine new versions of iOS 11. iOS 11.0.1, iOS 11.0.2, iOS 11.0.3, iOS 11.1.1, iOS 11.1.2, and iOS 11.2.1 were maintenance releases aimed at fixing issues on the iPad and iPhone.
+The company’s iOS 11.1 and iOS 11.2 updates were much bigger.

-It’ll also take you through the iOS 11 downgrade, our impressions of the iOS 11.1.1 update on three iPad variants, and some information about the second major iOS 11 update for the iPad Pro, iPad Air, iPad mini, and iPad.
+It’ll also take you through the iOS 11 downgrade, our iOS 11.2.2 impressions, and some information about the next iOS 11 update for iPad Pro, iPad Air, iPad mini, and iPad.

-Let’s start off with some quick iOS 11.1.1 impressions.
+Let’s start off with some quick iOS 11.2.2 impressions.

-iPad iOS 11.1.1 Impressions
+iPad iOS 11.2.2 Impressions

-We've been using the iOS 11.1.1 update on three versions of the iPad: The iPad Air 2, the iPad Air, and the iPad mini 2.
+We've been using the iOS 11.2.2 update on three versions of the iPad: The iPad Air 2, the iPad Air, and the iPad mini 2.
 The iPad mini 2 is the oldest iPad capable of running iOS 11.

-Mileage is going to vary from person-to-person, device-to-device, so you'll want to take a peek at our iOS 11.1.1 download guide for more information.
+Mileage is going to vary from person-to-person, device-to-device, so you'll want to take a peek at our iOS 11.2.2 download guide for more information.

-Our iPads haven't randomly rebooted yet, but UI speed has been an issue on all three.
-We've noticed lag on all three iPads and it's still pretty bad, at times, on the iPad mini 2.
+Our iPads haven't randomly rebooted yet, but UI speed has been an issue.
+We've noticed lag on all three iPads and it's still pretty bad on the iPad mini 2.

-On the iPad Air and iPad Air 2 we've occasionally come cross keyboard lag and a bit of slowdown when opening up certain apps and folders.
+On the iPad Air and iPad Air 2, we've occasionally come cross keyboard lag and a bit of slowdown when opening up certain apps and folders.

-For the most part, iOS 11.1.1 is treating our devices well.
+For the most part, iOS 11.2.2 is treating our devices well.
 That said, the potential for lag is something to consider, especially if you own an iPad mini 2.

-For more on the merits of iOS 11.1.1, take a look at our reasons to and not to install the update on your device right now.
+For more on the merits of iOS 11.2.2, take a look at our reasons to and not to install the update on your device right now.